WorldGrower/WorldGrower/README.md

 # WorldGrower

-WorldGrower is a top-down rpg with creating a detailed world, in which actions have consequences.
+WorldGrower is a 2D turn-based top-down rpg with creating a detailed world, in which actions have consequences.
 It focuses on skills, dialogue, economy and society.

 ## Table of contents